Walking safaris from Chikoko are led by an armed game scout and a professional guide.

 Chikoko Tree Camp: Our full report

-Chikoko's activities focus purely on walking safaris: the camp is in an area with no roads at all – where no vehicles are currently allowed.
-This means that your luggage will be carried for you by porters to and from camp.
+As Chikoko's activities encompass purely walking safaris, and as no vehicles are allowed in this area, your luggage will be carried to and from camp by porters.
 (They'll walk separately; they won't be with you when you walk to camp.)
-You can easily walk between Tafika and Chikoko, or Chicoko and Crocodile, in a 3-4 hours walk; during the dry season the river is either shallow enough to walk across, or you'll be ferried in a small boat!
+You can easily walk between Tafika and Chikoko, or Chikoko and Crocodile, in three to four hours.
+During the dry season the river is sometimes shallow enough to walk across; otherwise you'll be ferried across in a small boat.

-Walking safaris from the camp normally last about 3–4 hours, and are fairly leisurely affairs with a mid morning break for tea.
-The terrain is fairly flat but occasionally uneven – so it's a good idea to bring sturdy shoes here.
-The focus is on seeing the area's great wildlife; these aren't designed as route marches or endurance tests – only a moderate amount of fitness is necessary!
+Walking safaris from the camp normally last about 3–4 hours, and are fairly leisurely, with a mid-morning or afternoon break for tea.
+The terrain is reasonably flat but occasionally uneven – so it's a good idea to bring sturdy shoes.
+That said, the focus is on seeing the area's great wildlife, and only a moderate level of fitness is necessary; these walks aren't designed as route marches or endurance tests!

-The top guides from Tafika are shared with Chikoko Tree Camp – guaranteeing the very high level of knowledge and experience that is the hallmark of this operation.
+The walking safari guides from Tafika are shared with Chikoko Tree Camp – guaranteeing the very high level of knowledge and experience that is a hallmark of this operation.

-Alternatively, if you want to venture further, then Tafika and its bushcamps combine well with their more distant sister-camp, Mwaleshi Bushcamp, in North Luangwa National Park.
+Most guests arrive here from either Tafika or Crocodile Bushcamp as part of a longer walking safari which starts and perhaps ends at Tafika, and which can either visits both Chikoko and it’s sister-camp, Crocodile Bushcamp.
+Alternatively, if you want to venture further, then Tafika and its bushcamps combine well with their more distant sister camp, Mwaleshi Bushcamp, in North Luangwa National Park.

 Food & drink

 Food quality: A light breakfast is usually served around the campfire, before the morning activity, while lunch and dinner are served either outside or in the main area.